 Oatmeal should be a basic food for children and in winter months as it prevents congestion.

 Herbal alternatives – KidsWellness offers kid friendly tinctures with Echinacea, which is a great herb to treat children with and is highly effective.
 I’d advise to stock up on these and give to your child at first sign of illness.
-See my Slippery Elm and Catnip pages under the Herbs and Uses drop-down on treating children with the cold and flu properly with these herbs.
+See my Slippery Elm and Catnip pages on treating children with the cold and flu properly with these herbs.
 Check out my herbs listed under Herbs and Uses or just perform a Search on what you are looking for to find the right herb to treat your illness.
 Eucalyptus Oil is great for application at night on the chest and around the nose to help ease coughs and congestion.
 If your child has a very dry cough, Thyme is perfect at breaking up coughs so they can cough up what’s in their lungs, however Thyme should be given in moderation and at half the adult dose (1/4 tsp to 2 cups boiling water).

 I will say Pronatura Kombucha is a must to keep on hand, as it lasts a long time unopened, and is fantastic at treating bronchial infections, but also keep on hand Oregano Oil as its potency will treat any strep throat and will help you get over viral/bacterial infections faster.
 Other herbs that are great to take during cold and flu season for adults are: Goldenseal and Pau D’Arco.